Bird Flu (Avian Influenza) Information for Employers

 - Disposable gloves

-- Optional items: waterproof apron over the top of coveralls to prevent cross contamination during PPE removal and face shield over the top of goggles and respirator to protect against large amount of liquid splashing onto the filtering facepiece respirator
+- Optional items: waterproof aprons over the top of coveralls to prevent cross contamination during PPE removal and face shield over the top of goggles and respirator to protect against large amounts of liquid splashing onto the filtering facepiece respirator.

 Be mindful of heat safety when using PPE.